ahmadsofian/GAN-for-Synthetic-Data-Generation/README.md

-# WGAN-GP for Synthetic Network Traffic Generation (IoT-23)
+# WGAN-GP for Synthetic Network Traffic Generation
-WGAN-GP model for generating synthetic IoT-23 network traffic to improve IDS performance and solve class imbalance in cybersecurity datasets.

 This project implements a Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP) to generate high-quality synthetic network traffic using the IoT-23 dataset.

 The goal is to address data scarcity and class imbalance in cybersecurity datasets, improving the performance of Intrusion Detection Systems (IDS).